davidsmakerworks/ai-artist/README.md

 A Python virtual environment (venv) should be created to avoid conflicts with system packages.

+## Local configuration overrides

+A `config-local.json` file placed alongside `config.json` (or any path passed via `--local-config`) is deep-merged on top of the base config before the application starts.
+Use it for machine-specific settings (model choices, voices, paths) without modifying the checked-in `config.json`.
+Character sub-objects are merged recursively, so you can override a single field such as `"model"` inside `"poet"` without repeating the entire character block.
+Unknown keys are logged as warnings and ignored. `config-local.json` is gitignored by convention.

 ## Possible future enhancements
 - Improve error handling for any/all web requests
 - Add method to change microphone sensitivity/volume